Please make sure you bring the following things.

-- *River shoes: River shoes should stick to wet rocks (especially for canyoning at the Mapu Leufu Camp) , not come off in a strong current and should protect your toes.
-The water on the river is not that cold (60 degrees) so you do not need wetsuit booties unless you’re feet easily get cold.
-River sandals are fine around camp but are not suitable river shoes because they do not protect your feet and are difficult to swim in if you unexpectedly end up in the water.
-We are strongly recommending the Five-Ten “water tennie” model shoes.
-They will work well on the rafts and most importantly for the canyoning up the Rio Blanco slot canyon where without them the wet slippery rocks can be dangerous.
+- *River shoes: Five-Ten “water tennie” model shoes are mandatory for the canyoneering.
+They will work well for the rafting and inflatable kayaking as well.
+The canyoning in the Rio Blanco slot canyon would be dangerous without them and you are risking slipping and injury where rescue is extremely difficult.
 The Water Tennie has a patented stealth bottom sole and are the only shoe that will stick to wet rocks, period!
-They are also an excellent shoe that you will find multiple uses for when you return back home.
+Sometimes it is difficult to find smaller woman's sizes.
+In that case the Five-ten Woman's guide shoe with the "stealth" bottom is just as good as the water tennie.
 Five-ten is the only company that uses “Stealth” soles which are designed to stick to wet rocks.
 There is no other water shoes on the market that stick nearly as well to wet rocks.
 You can find a store that sells them by going to www.fiveten.com .
 If you can not find a store that handles them they can be purchased directly from the company by going to their website.
-Note: If you are planning on canyoneering through the Rio Blanco Slot Canyon, it is imperative that you wear Five Ten shoes with “Stealth” soles.
-Without them you are risking slipping and injury.

 - *Paddle jacket: It is mandatory to have a waterproof paddle jacket on the river.
 This will keep you warm and relatively dry and is worn over your synthetic shirts, which are worn over the sleeveless farmer John wetsuits that Earth River supplies.

 - *Rain jacket: A good paddle jacket will not adequately substitute for a rain jacket because they often don’t breath and do not have a hood.
-Therefore, you may want to bring a rain jacket in case it rains on the hike up to or back from the Tree House Camp.
+Therefore, you may want to bring a rain jacket and rain pants in case it rains on the hike up to the lake.
 Ponchos are clumsy and are not adequate.